ossia/score-docs/docs/in-depth/scripting.md

 # Scripting

 The software can be scripted with Javascript (ES7).

-The available functions are defined by the following C++ class: [EditJsContext](https://github.com/ossia/score/blob/master/src/plugins/score-plugin-js/JS/ConsolePanel.hpp#L80).
+The available functions are defined by the following C++ class: [EditJsContext](https://github.com/ossia/score/blob/master/src/plugins/score-plugin-js/Qml/EditContext.hpp).

+Click here for the [[Scripting API|complete reference]].

 These functions will be available under the global `Score` object in the JS contexts.
 Additional utility functions are available under the `Util` object.